-You will gain a greater understanding of yourself, your behavior, your feelings and your needs as you move forward in the treatment process.
-You will feel safe to share your feelings as you develop healthy relationships.
-Your strengths, needs, abilities and preferences will drive your You will begin to truly like yourself as you accomplish your goals by keeping commitments to yourself and family.
+You will begin to truly like yourself as you accomplish your goals by keeping commitments to yourself and family.
 You will be proud of yourself, which will strengthen your stability and continued growth.
 Others will celebrate your renewal and support your mission of recovery.